 The IRS treats cryptocurrency as property.
-This means that crypto’s like Bitcoin, Ethereum, Ripple, and other alt-coins must be treated like owning other forms of property (stocks, gold, real-estate) for tax purposes.
+This means that cryptocurrencies like Bitcoin, Ethereum, XRP, and other alt-coins must be treated like owning other forms of property (stocks, gold, real-estate) for tax purposes.
 Just like with other forms of property, you are required to file your capital gains and losses with the IRS at year end.
 For an in-depth overview of this process, please read our guide covering the fundamentals of crypto taxes.

 A 1099-K is an informational form to report credit card transactions and third party network payments that you have received during the year.
 It is not an "entry" document, meaning you don't need to attach or "include" it in your tax return.

 The gross amount of the reportable payment on your 1099-K does not include any adjustments, and it does not represent any gains or losses you may need to report the IRS.
 It solely reports the gross proceeds from all transactions you’ve made on the network--in this case Coinbase.

 This 1099-K is automatically sent to the IRS, so they have an idea of your activity on third party exchanges.
-However, THIS IS NOT the amount that you are on the hook for your taxes. *exhale*
+However, THIS IS NOT the amount that you are on the hook for your taxes.

 You need two forms to properly file your crypto taxes: The 8949 and the 1040 Schedule D. List all trades onto your 8949 along with the date of the trade, the date you acquired the crypto, the cost basis, your proceeds, and your gain or loss.
 Once you have listed every trade, total them up at the bottom, and transfer this amount to your 1040 Schedule D. Include both of these forms with your yearly tax return.
 Read more about how to report your crypto on your taxes here.

-If you have a high volume of trades, it could save you time and energy to automate the entire 8949 creation and crypto tax reporting process by uploading your trades into CryptoTrader.Tax.
-The software will automatically generate your required tax documents which can then be given to your tax professional or upload it into tax preparation software like TurboTax.
+It could save you time and energy to automate the entire 8949 creation and crypto tax reporting process by uploading your trades into CryptoTrader.Tax.
+The software will automatically generate your required tax documents which can then be given to your tax professional or uploaded it into tax preparation software like TurboTax.

 To recap: Coinbase or your other cryptocurrency exchange sent you a 1099-K because they had to and because you had over $20,000 worth of transactions or over 200 transactions.
-The IRS was sent a copy of this 1099, so they are aware of your activity (but do not worry because this is not the amount you owe in taxes and using it to report taxes would be inaccurate.
+The IRS was sent a copy of this 1099, so they are aware of your activity.
+The 1099 does not show the amount you owe in taxes and using it to report taxes would be inaccurate.
 To properly report your taxes on your trading activity, complete the 8949 and 1040 schedule D.